DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 What will I study in Drama & Theatre Studies A-level?

-In this component you will devise an original performance piece using an extract from a play text and a theatre practitioner as a stimuli.
-You will create a working portfolio which documents the journey of creating theatre and evaluated the performance you have created.
+In this component, you will devise an original performance piece using an extract from a play text and a theatre practitioner as a stimuli.
+You will create a working portfolio which documents the journey of creating theatre and evaluate the performance you have created.

 Component 2: Theatre Text in Performance (20% of the qualification 60 marks)